Tom Chatfield Keynote Speaker

 Dr Tom Chatfield is a leading writer, thinker and speaker on technology and digital culture.
 Having consulted for firms ranging from Google and Teach for All to SAGE and Mind Candy, and brands ranging from Coca Cola to Time Out, he is interested in improving our experiences of digital culture, with a special interest in A.I., the psychology of human-machine interactions and the ethics of technology.

 Tom is a Guest Faculty Member at the Oxford Said Leadership Programme and a Visiting Associate at the Oxford Internet Institute, where he researches critical thinking in a digital age, the basis of his well-received book “Critical Thinking” (October 2017).
 He is also a faculty member at Alain de Botton’s School of Life; and a senior expert at the Global Governance Institute.
 Tom is also a member of a research working group at the University of California Humanities Research Institute at UC Irvine, exploring the social and human implications of algorithms.

 With over a million views on his TED Global talk and prolific author, Tom’s books have been published in over two dozen languages and include: “Live This Book!”
 (2015), a journal that asks readers to look again at their lives, habits, passions and fears; “How to thrive in the Digital Age” (2012), which explores what our newly ‘wired lives’ are, for better or worse, doing to our minds; and “Netymology” (2013), which explores the language of the internet, telling the remarkable stories behind the terms and technologies that define our present.
-Tom’s first novel, This is Gomorrah, is due out in March 2019, is a conspiracy thriller surrounding the dark web.
+Tom’s first novel, This is Gomorrah, released in March 2019, is a conspiracy thriller surrounding the dark web.

 A launch columnist for the BBC’s worldwide technology site, BBC Future, Tom writes and commentates widely in the international media, as well as guest lecturing at universities in the UK and Europe.
 Media appearances include BBC television and radio, NPR, ABC, CNN, Fox News, Radio New Zealand, and expert commentary for documentaries.
 His contributions also appear across print media including the Financial Times, Guardian, Observer, Independent, Sunday Times, New Statesman, New Scientist and Wired.